venka66/VNC-Server-Configuration-and-Access/README.md

 # VNC Server Configuration
 VNC (Virtual Network Computing) is a visual connection system that enables you to interact with the graphical desktop environment of a remote PC using a mouse and a keyboard.
+If you have worked with Microsoft Remote Desktop Protocol (RDP) before, think of VNC as an open-source alternative.
+VNC is quite a lifesaver for many who are not comfortable working from the command-line and need to manage files, install software and configure settings on a remote server.
+In this tutorial we will go step-by-step through installing and configuring the VNC Server on an Ubuntu 20.04 machine, and we’ll look at how we can connect to it via VNC desktop clie

 ## VNC Server Installation ##
 * Step 1: Install a Desktop Environment